Eva-Maria Bundschuh: Life and career

 The 1981/82 season marked the beginning of her collaboration with the director Harry Kupfer at the Komische Oper Berlin, which was highly regarded internationally.
-She remained there to 1988, singing roles such as Regan in Aribert Reimann's Lear, Musette in Puccini's La Bohème and Eva in Wagner's Die Meistersinger von Nürnberg.
+She remained there to 1988, singing roles such as Regan in Aribert Reimann's Lear, Musette in Puccini's La bohème and Eva in Wagner's Die Meistersinger von Nürnberg.

 In 1983 she appeared as Donna Anna in Mozart's Don Giovanni at the Leipzig Opera.
-In 1984 she was awarded the title Kmmersängerin.
+In 1984 she was awarded the title Kammersängerin.
 On New Year's Eve 1984 she played Rosalinde in Die Fledermaus by Johann Strauss.
 Kupfer and conductor Rolf Reuter helped her, with assigning her the title role in the world premiere of Siegfried Matthus' opera Judith at the Komische Oper on 28 September 1985, to receive a special prize of the Ministry of Culture in the GDR.
 Towards the end of her time at the Komische Oper she sang the title role of Salome by Richard Strauss.

 She appeared in the title role of Janáček's Jenůfa at the restored Staatsoper in 1986, toured as Senta in Wagner's Der fliegende Holländer, and later as Gutrune in Wagner's Götterdämmerung at the Bayreuth Festival.
 In 1988 Bundschuh appeared as Isolde in Wagner's Tristan und Isolde.
-In 1990 she sang the soprano part in Beethoven's Ninth Symphony with the Cleveland Orchestra conducted by Christoph von Dohnanyi.
+In 1990 she sang the soprano part in Beethoven's Ninth Symphony with the Cleveland Orchestra conducted by Christoph von Dohnányi.
 From 1999 to 2004 she appeared again on stage in a Lear production by Willy Decker, now as Goneril, at the Semperoper in Dresden.